SmokinCaterpillar/pypet/doc/source/cookbook/concept.rst

         some other arguments (like some objects not managed by your trajectory) to carry out the simulation (see :func:`pypet.environment.Environment.f_run, and :ref:`more-on-running`).

-        Usually to speed up your simulations and to compute several runs in parallel you can use multiprocessing at this stage, see :ref:`more-on-multiprocessing`.
+        Usually to speed up your simulations and to compute several runs in parallel, you can use multiprocessing at this stage, see :ref:`more-on-multiprocessing`.